Jeep Liberty Insurance Rates

 Rates are averaged for all Jeep Liberty models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Increasing deductibles can save around $175 each year
+- Increasing policy deductibles can save approximately $175 each year

-- High-risk drivers that have multiple accidents or serious violations will pay on average $1,000 more each year for insurance
+- Higher risk drivers who have multiple accidents or major violations may pay on average $980 more each year than a driver with a clean driving record

 As you can see from some of the information we’ve gone over to this point, you have more information to answer the question, “Are Jeep Libertys expensive to insure?”
 Still, the best way to find insurance for a Jeep Liberty is by using our free comparison tool below.